asbru-cm/asbru-cm/doc/index.md

   As [David Torrejon Vaquerizas](https://github.com/perseo22), the author of PAC Manager, could not find time, for some reasons that we respect, to continue the work on his project and was not open for external contributions ([see this](https://github.com/perseo22/pacmanager/issues/57)), a fork was needed to ensure the future and give the opportunity to the community to take over.

 More questions can be found on the [dedicated project wiki page](https://github.com/asbru-cm/asbru-cm/wiki/Frequently-Asked-Questions).

-### Contributing

-If you want to contribute to Ásbrú Connection Manager, first check out the [issues](https://github.com/asbru-cm/asbru-cm/issues) and see if your request is not listed yet.
-Issues and pull requests will be triaged and responded to as quickly as possible.

-Before contributing, please review our [contributing doc](https://github.com/asbru-cm/asbru-cm/blob/master/CONTRIBUTING.md) for info on how to make feature requests and bear in mind that we adhere to the [Contributor Covenant code of conduct](https://github.com/asbru-cm/asbru-cm/blob/master/CODE_OF_CONDUCT.md).

 ### License